Ten People Who Traveled Through Time

 A Time Portal in Versailles

-In 1901, Anne Moberly and Eleanor Jourdain (above), the principal and vice-principal, respectively, of St. Hugh's College in Oxford, reported that they had accidentally slipped back in time.
+In 1901, Eleanor Jourdain (above left) and Anne Moberly (right), the vice- principal and principal, respectively, of St. Hugh's College in Oxford, reported that they had accidentally slipped back in time.
 While visiting a small chateau on the grounds of Versailles, the women suddenly found themselves in the time of the French Revolution, where they reported seeing and interacting with people who they believed to be in the court of Marie Antoinette.
 The two women posthumously published an account of their tale, calling the book 'An Adventure'

 |Street Portal n Liverpool|